RetroTournaments/regulations/REGULATIONS.md

     - 3a2) Controllers MUST NOT be constructed or modified such that they provide an unfair advantage in any way shape or form.
     - 3a3) Unmodified original equipment manufacturer controllers MUST always be accepted.
     - 3a4) Third party controllers MAY be accepted at the sole discretion of the tournament commissioner.
+    - 3a5) Tournament commission MAY inspect any equipment befor, during, or after the tournament.
+- 3b) All persons MUST provide their own practice equipment before and during the tournment.